 Each message is identified by a string identifier and can refer to 4 basic arguments and additional arguments specific to a message type.
 For general information about message arguments please see remarks section of LocationContract-Attribute.
-For identifier of a particular message and its additional arguments, please see remarks section of contract classes in PostSharp.Patterns.Contracts.
+To find the identifier of a particular message and its additional arguments, please see remarks section of contract classes in PostSharp.Patterns.Contracts.

-- Localizing a built-in error message on page 193 - Localizing custom contracts on page 194
+- · Localizing a built-in error message on page 195 - Localizing custom contracts on page 196